zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Our dialogues on ESL Podcast are just grand – and I  say that not to be sarcastic, but to say that they really are wonderful.
-Thanks t o our wonderful scriptwriter, Dr. Lucy Tse.
+Thanks to our wonderful scriptwriter, Dr. Lucy Tse.